predix/spring-log-filter/README.md

 Utility filter for tracing, log enrichment and auditing.

 # What does this filter do ?
-## Populate HTTP headers for [tracing](opentracing.io)
+## 1. Populate HTTP headers for [tracing](opentracing.io)
 This filter initializes an HTTP header(X-B3-TraceID) for tracing, if not already present.
 The header is also added in the outgoing response.
 * Note that if you are already using another library for propogating headers, this will have no effect.

-## Predix JSON Layout for log4j 1
+## 2. Predix JSON Layout for log4j 1
 This layout formats the log in JSON and includes the cloudfoundry VCAP info listed in the section above.

 Sample log message:
 ![](docs/sample-json-log.png)

 ### Enrich SLF4J [MDC](https://logback.qos.ch/manual/mdc.html) with tracing and cloudfoundry VCAP info
-* The log filter adds the following VCAP information to the MDC:
+* The log filter adds the following VCAP information to the MDC.
+* This is used by the PredixLayout for adding this information in the log.
 ```
     APP_ID
     APP_NAME
     INSTANCE_ID
 ```
-* It also adds the following cloud-foundry VCAP info to the MDC for logging:
+* It also adds the following from HTTP headers:
 ```
     X-B3-TraceId
     Zone-Id